Gyiming/Gyiming.github.io/index.md

 My name is **Yiming Gan (甘一鸣)**.
 I'm currently an assistant professor at Institute of Computing Technologies, Chinese Academy of Sciences.
 Before joining ICT, CAS, I gained my PhD degree from [CS Department, University of Rochester](https://www.cs.rochester.edu/).
 My PhD advisor is [Professor Yuhao Zhu](https://yuhaozhu.com/).

 I do research in computer architecture, with emphasis on autonomous machines, including robots, autonomous vehicles and drones.
-I believe this is an exciting domain which may fundamentally change people's life.
-My [**research page**](https://Gyiming.github.io) has more to offer.
+I believe this is an exciting domain which may fundamentally change people's life. [**Research**](https://Gyiming.github.io) has more to offer.

 I always have openings for students.
-If you love to do research in building better software and hardware for next generation robots, and know how to program, send me an email at: ganyiming@ict.ac.cn. [**Potential Students**](https://Gyiming.github.io) has more to offer.
+If you love to do research in building better software and hardware for next generation robots, and know how to program, send me an email at: ganyiming@ict.ac.cn. [**Prospective Students**](https://Gyiming.github.io) has more to offer.

 <br>